Canon XTi vs Fujifilm X100S

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XTi and Fujifilm X100S and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the XTi and the X100S have been discontinued, but can regularly be found used on eBay.
+Both the XTi and the X100S have been discontinued, but can regularly be found used on ebay.
 The XTi was replaced by the Canon Xsi, while the X100S was followed by the Fujifilm X100T.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the XTi and X100S can be found, respectively, in the Canon XTi Manual (free pdf) or the online Fujifilm X100S Manual.

 So what is the bottom line?
 Is the Canon XTi better than the Fujifilm X100S or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.